 Yep, you read that right.
-You aren't eating ENOUGH.
+You aren’t eating ENOUGH.
 Almost all of the people that I coach and the people that I get emails from are NOT eating enough.
 It seems to be that when people start exercising they think they need to restrict their calories.
-When you aren't feeding your body properly it will hold onto fat.
+However, when you aren’t feeding your body properly it will hold onto fat.
 I repeat, if you are not feeding your body properly it will hold onto FAT!
-You must nourish your body in order for it to preform just everyday tasks but then you also need to be eating for the exercising you are doing.
+You must nourish your body in order for it to perform everyday tasks but then you also need to be eating for the exercising you are doing.
 I am most successful when I eat every 2-3 hours (5-6 meals per day) with protein and fiber at every meal.

 5. You Are OVER-Exercising.

 Do you have the mindset that taking days off is a bad thing?
 This is another popular one that I encounter.
 Rest days are VERY important.
 Rest days actually allow your body to recover and grow.
 You need to take at least 1-2 rest days per week.
 Also working out multiple times per day or staying in the gym for hours isn’t healthy either.
 While this may provide temporary results you are looking for, overall it will slow your metabolism which can take you years to fix.